-The USS Claud Jones (DE-1033), a Claud Jones-class destroyer escort built during the late 1950s was a diesel-powered version of the Dealey-class.
-This design was made in order to produce a cheaper ship that facilitates rapid production of ships during wartime.
+The USS Claud Jones (DE-1033), a Claud Jones-class destroyer escort built during the late 1950s was a diesel-powered version of the Dealey class.
+This design was made in order to produce a cheaper ship that facilitated rapid production of ships during wartime.
 As it was considered ineffective in anti-submarine warfare by the U.S. Navy, the ship was sold to the Indonesian Navy within 15 years.

 Technical Features of the USS Claud Jones (DE-1033)

 Launch date: May 27, 1958

 Displacement: 1,314 tons (light) and 1,916 tons (full)